oceanalbin/ColdWarArchive/ColdWar_Archive/README.md

 https://www.youtube.com/watch?v=DLgDGUgUeX0&list=PL-9tAEcwCavo82iPBt3gh06Z8g53VW0X7&index=25&t=0s
 https://www.youtube.com/watch?v=VbZ9_C4-Qbo&list=PLsdG5n9AbYWPh7-UFkBcXeq7BUHRnT0v9&index=5&t=0s

-Please include links to the tools, sources etc used during the coding.
-E.g. the resources used for making your coding tool.

 # Reflection
 During this process I focussed a lot on the research and conceptual part of this project instead of focussing purely on the visual side, which is my 'normal' way of working, therefor I challenged myself and ran into problems which I have not encountered so far in my studies, which at times could be quite annoying, but also motivating.

-You might want to include a section about reflecting on the results of your coding and IMD experiments this semester.
-It can give additional context before reading the final outcomes below.

 # Outcomes
 The outcome of this transcoding and toolmaking assignment is a game made in Unity, formatte with C#, filled with artefacts from the IISG library regarding the topics of the Cold War.
 This game will take you through multiple encounters to gain additional insights, which are not shown in the metadata in the collections from the IISG.

-This section will be different for each student, depending on how and what is formatted as a final result for the semester assignment.
-Nevertheless a clear written and documented outcomes is important.
-So give the appropriate subsections or formats to make this as thorough as possible.

 ### Outcome Links
 Here you link to your final assignment outcomes.
 This could be a website, a video, etc etc. Please include links to the appropriate GitHub folder on your repository where your coding tool is stored.